Click here for the Monash Caulfield Child Care Centre Family Handbook.

 Daily Fees include morning tea, lunch, afternoon tea and a late snack.
 Please provide nappies from home if required.

-A once-off $60 administration fee is charged to families once they accept a child care offer.
+A once-off $60 administration fee is charged to families upon acceptance of a child care offer.

 Child Care Fees Government Assistance Payments